Settlements of Otaibah: Al Sajir

 It is in the territory of the Al Sir, located to the northeast of the province of Dawadmi at 120 km away.
 It was founded by Fihan bin Nasser bin Braz bin Muhayya in 1914.
-When Fihan bin Nasser passed away, Aqab bin Daif Allah Ibn Ghazi Ibn Muhayya took his place.
+When Fihan bin Nasser died, Aqab bin Daif Allah Ibn Ghazi Ibn Muhayya took his place.
 It was considered to be the largest settlement of the Ikhwan movement.
 After the Battle of Sabilla, King Abdul Aziz Ibn Saud, assigned Eid Ibn Qablan Al-Hantushi to be the governor of Al Sajir.
 After him Nasser bin Germain bin Braz bin Muhayya was assigned.
 His successor, Turki Ibn Saddah bin Muhayya who then became a general in the Saudi National Guard.
 After him was his Metib bin Turki bin Muhayya, whom was considered the backbone of Sagir for during his time, the settlement witnessed many achievements and developments until he died in 1997.
 He was succeeded by his son Sheikh Nayef bin Metib bin Muhayya.
 It is worth mentioning that the Ibn Muhayya clan of the Otaibah tribe, are a few of the most famous tribal princes.
 Especially since many of which participated in conquests and invasions alongside King Abdul Aziz Ibn Saud.
 In the 21st century, Al Sajir is considered one of the largest cities of the tribe of Otaibah It is a city belonging to "Hanatish", one of the Otaiba tribes.